 Gartner coined the term ‘SIEM’ (pronounced “sim”) in a 2005 report called “Improve IT Security With Vulnerability Management.”
 The term brings together the concepts of security event management (SEM) with security information management (SIM) to achieve the best of both worlds.
 SEM covers the monitoring and correlating of events in real time as well as alert the configuration and console views related to these activities.
 SIM takes this data to the next phase, which includes storage, analysis, and reporting of the findings.

 It’s no secret that security threats are increasing, and they can come from both internal and external sources.
 One rapidly rising concern is that of employees who accidentally misconfigure security settings in a way that leaves your data vulnerable to attack.
 To address these issues, IT organizations have put various systems in place to protect against intrusion and a host of different threats.

-With SIEM, IT professionals have an effective method of automating processes and centralizing security management in a way that helps them simplify the difficult task of protecting sensitive data.
-SIEM gives these experts a leg up in understanding the difference between a low-risk threat and one that could be determinantal to the business.
+With SIEM software, IT professionals have an effective method of automating processes and centralizing security management in a way that helps them simplify the difficult task of protecting sensitive data.
+SIEM tools gives these experts a leg up in understanding the difference between a low-risk threat and one that could be determinantal to the business.

 Data Normalization Is Key

 Having security data flowing into this centralized view of your infrastructure is effective only when that data can be normalized.
 This means that despite thousands or millions of inputs coming from different systems and sources, everything can be put into a common format ready for the SIEM solution to conduct its analysis and correlation.
 This takes the workload off your team and enables them to leverage a streamlined view of activity and potential concerns.

 The SIEM solutions available today share commonalities which are important for your operations.
 You’ll want the ability to:

 - Centralize your view of potential threats

 - Determine which threats require remediation, and which are simply noise